Margaret A. Chesney, PhD

 Distinguished Professor of Medicine, UCSF School of Medicine

-Chair, Consortium of Academic Health Centers for Integrative Medicine
+Chair, The Academic Consortium for Integrative Medicine and Health

 Dr. Chesney’s distinguished career in integrative medicine includes her recent work as professor of medicine and associate director of the Center for Integrative Medicine at the University of Maryland, School of Medicine.
 Before that, Dr. Chesney served for five years as the first deputy director of the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM).
 During her time at NCCAM, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.